edgexfoundry/edgex-docs/docs_src/design/ucr/Microservice-Authentication.md

   Another drawback of token-based authentication is that it is unidirectional: the receiver can authenticate the initiator, but not vice-versa.

-- Mutual-auth TLS.
+- End-to-end encryption schemes.
-  Both the initiator and the receiver participate in a session-oriented message exchange based on public-key cryptography, where each trusts the other's digital signature authority.
+  Both the initiator and the receiver participate in a session-oriented message exchange over an encrypted transport, where both parties cryptographically validate each other's identity.

-  A benefit of mutual-auth TLS is that it enforces proof-of-possession (of a cryptographic key), thus preventing token-stealing attacks.
+  A benefit of end-to-end encryption schemes is that it enforces proof-of-possession (of a cryptographic key), thus preventing token-stealing attacks.

+  End-to-end encryption schemes are strongest when implemented at the application level, as it does not require trust in the underlying network, with the potential drawback that if network-level encryption is used, or if all communication is done via local IPC interfaces, the system may waste processing power on redundant encryption.
+  Additionally, authentication schemes based on end-to-end encryption may complicate debugging because removing encryption also removes the authentication.

+  Service meshes are one example of an end-to-end encryption scheme.
+  Mutual-auth TLS (mTLS) is another example of an end-to-end encryption scheme.
-  A drawback of mutual-auth TLS is that it requires layer 4 (IP:port) network connectivity.
-  Layer 7 (e.g. HTTP) interpretation of the traffic stream, such as a URL-rewriting HTTP router, breaks end-to-end encryption and the ability to cryptographically identify the caller.
+  Mutual-auth TLS has the additional drawback that it requires layer 4 (IP:port) network connectivity and blocks layer 7 (e.g. HTTP) interpretation of the traffic stream (such as HTTP reverse proxies), though creative solutions have been developed to minimize the issue, such as SNI-based routing schemes.
-  Another drawback is that mutual-auth TLS requires encryption for all use cases, including same-host communication.
-  Encryption may be redundant if encryption is implemented at lower layers in the network stack.
-  Combining authentication and encryption may also complicate debugging.

-  The most onerous drawback to mutual-auth TLS is overhead associated with certificate and key rotation on both the initiator and receiver when the cryptoperiods of their cryptographic materials expire.

-  Many service mesh products are based on mutual-auth TLS for confidentiality and enforcement of network policy, but application access to the authenticated caller identity is not a given, and varies from product to product.

 ### Requirements